SteveMieskoski/XBRLparser/README.md

 I was unable to find comprehensive financial data for the right price.
 Thus, this began as a component of a economic/financial data gathering application.
 However due to the complexity involved it was extracted(cut) into a project onto itself.

 ## History:
-Initially used JAXB to process the us-gaap schema and unmarshall the content, but changed to a DOM based approach to extract the elements with little or no data loss.
+Initially used JAXB to process the us-gaap schema and unmarshall the content.
+Then changed to a graph based approach, and finally choose a SAX based approach to extract the elements with little or no data loss.
 Followed by subsequent processing to connect the associations, dimensions, etc. This is generally the approach I am currently pursuing.